camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 As you can see, an intermediate conditional event is like a wait until the condition is satisfied.
 In this example, if the processor becomes available and the condition is for example `${processorAvailable == true}`, the condition will be satisfied and the execution process to the next activity.

-In the user task, with the conditional boundary event, the execution can be interrupted if the condition which checks whether the application was changed is satisfied.
+Is the condition of the conditional boundary event satisfied, which checks whether the application was changed, the corresponding UserTask will be interrupted.

 During the entire execution of the process instance, the application can be canceled.
 If the condition of the conditional start event is satisfied the execution of the process instance will be interrupted by the event sub process.